Saifullakh1/dordoi-association/README.md

 ## How to install application for the first time

-1. From terminal run command `git clone https://github.com/Saifullakh1/gov-social`
+1. From terminal run command `git clone https://github.com/Saifullakh1/dordoi-association`
-2. After clone run `cd gov-social`
+2. After clone run `cd dordoi-association`
 3. From terminal run command `python3 -m venv env`
 4. Then run `source env/bin/activate`
 5. Then run `pip install -r requirements.txt` for install all requirements